 Who can apply?

-As the contest focuses on start-ups and new business ideas, the company must not be older than three years of the start-up date—age of the applicant – up to 40 years old.
+As the contest focuses on start-ups and new business ideas, the company must not be older than five years of the start-up date—age of the applicant – up to 40 years old.

-We especially encourage, but not limit projects to the areas as follows: Bioeconomy, Clean Energy, Health and welfare, Ocean, Smart society, Creative industries, and tourism.
+We especially encourage projects from Bioeconomy, Clean Energy, Health and welfare, Ocean, Smart society, Creative industries, tourism, and the Green shift areas.

 You do not need to be an organization to apply.
 We also accept applications from individuals, who have business ideas.